emrekavur/Result-Fetcher-Tool-for-grand-challenge.org/README.md

 ```

 # Required packages:
-The scripts works with Python 3.
+The script works with Python 3.
 Also the following packages are needed:
 - bs4
 - urllib
 - re